IronSyd/ModerateAI/replit.md

 - **Fixed Telegram integration tabs**: Resolved TypeScript errors and database column naming issues that prevented Groups, Settings, and Analytics tabs from being clickable
 - **Removed welcome message feature**: Eliminated welcome message functionality from Telegram bot settings as it's not needed for the use case
 - **Removed bot commands feature**: Eliminated bot commands configuration from Telegram settings to simplify the interface
+- **Implemented Telegram bot configuration functionality**: Fixed toggle button state management and implemented actual bot behavior based on settings:
+  - Group Mode: Bot responds to group chat messages when enabled
+  - Private Chat Mode: Bot responds to direct messages when enabled
+  - Mention Only: Bot only responds when mentioned in groups when enabled
+  - Content Filtering: Bot removes inappropriate content and warns users
+  - Spam Protection: Bot detects and removes spam messages with notifications

 # System Architecture